djplaner/memex/sense/Paper Ideas/ascilite-2021-exploring-conceptions-of-technology.md

 ### The (im)possibilities of modality agnostic and phenomena independent

+**Illustration**

-The idea of HyFlex and others suggesting that L&T should be prepared in modality independent ways.
+Calls for learning resources/activities that are independent of modality. e.g. Hybrid learning but also modularisation and the idea of HyFlex and others suggesting that L&T should be prepared in modality independent ways.
 (Turnbull et al., 2021)

+Experiences during COVID of the students not turning on videos.
+Not engaging fully with online lectures

+**Implications**

+These modes are different contexts.
+They harness different phenemona.
+They are different.

 Perhaps link to (Stokoe, 2021) and similar points about in-person and online being very different phenomena.
-But also link to the point below about conversation of complexity. i.e. harnessing certain phenomena have a lot of “libraries” collected together to help.
+But also link to the point below about [conservation of complexity](https://humanist.co/blog/law-of-conservation-of-complexity/). i.e. harnessing certain phenomena have a lot of “libraries” collected together to help.

-### Hidden elephants ?? hard, implicit phenomena

-Idea that ??? something about how we don't even see these things??

-### Is training the only solution?
-### Primitive assemblies of technologies / Conversation of Complexity
+### Primitive assemblies of technologies / Conservation of Complexity

+**Illustration**

+- The CYO studios being great assemblies for producing video, but little advice about what to do next?
+Or about design and broader considerations.
+- The card and content interface stuff

 The lack of digital fluency amongst students and especially staff have often been idenetified as a factor limiting the quality of online learning and teaching. (horizon report) Common recommendations has been the provision of e-learning training support for faculty (Turnbull et al., 2021) but…

+Pellaby et al (2020) found a lot of people developing L&T resources etc

+When was the last time you ran PD on how to use a lecture room?
+Maybe when new audio-visual equipment was added.
+Why don't they need training for that, but...

+**Implications**

 Phenomena are assemblies of other technologies.
 Over a long history unviersities have developed quite complex assemblies of technologies designed to support face-to-face learning and teaching.
 Very different modes require different assemblies of technologies.
 What

-Illustrations
--	Blank canvas that is the LMS
--	The CYO studios being great assemblies for producing video, but little advice about what to do next?
-Or about design and broader considerations.
+The nature of the pheneomna for face-to-face has significantly less complexity for vast majority than online.
+Significantly underestimated the complexity required  [conservation of complexity](https://humanist.co/blog/law-of-conservation-of-complexity/)

+Our digital learning and teaching environments are crap.
+We need higher level phenomena to help learners and teachers to orchestrate.
+Ellis and Goodyear (2019)

 ## Orchestration

+_Link to Dillenbourg (2013)_

 ### Which University account are you using?

-Best of Breed versus integrated system. #ngdle/VLE.
-Fragmented digital learning experiences
+**Illustrations**

 Illustrations
 -	Unable to access Stream and other O365 resources, even though you’re logged in.
 -	PebblePad language/conceptions being very difficult

-???
+-	Echo360 lecture embedding the new hated technology

+**Implications**

+Orchestration is key, but support for that orchestration is at a very low level.

+Best of Breed versus integrated system. #ngdle/VLE.
+Fragmented digital learning experiences

 ## Implications and conclusions